Homemade Sourdough Naan

 Instructions

-• Mix Wet Ingredients.
+• Mix wet ingredients.
 Combine the sourdough discard, milk, yogurt, and oil in a large mixing bowl.

-• Add Dry Ingredients.
+• Add dry ingredients.
 Next, add the flour and salt.

-• Divide the Dough.
+• Divide and rest.
 Once your dough has doubled in size, turn it out onto a clean, dry surface and divide it into 8 equal portions.
+Let the dough rest for 30 minutes.

 Calories: 185kcal | Carbohydrates: 34g | Protein: 5g | Fat: 3g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Trans Fat: 0.01g | Cholesterol: 3mg | Sodium: 446mg | Potassium: 77mg | Fiber: 1g | Sugar: 1g | Vitamin A: 32IU | Vitamin C: 0.04mg | Calcium: 34mg | Iron: 2mg